Piano burning: Ceremonial piano burning

 In The Phantom in Focus: A Navigator's Eye on Britain's Cold War Warrior, David Gledhill recounts a combat training exercise in Germany during the Cold War where Jaguar pilots from RAF Wildenrath and RAF Bruggen had the task of destroying a piano placed on Nordhorn Ridge with a single practice bomb.
 Because the target was so small, it was only the last Jaguar on the last flight of the exercise that finally managed to hit it.
 The pilots from both bases celebrated that evening at RAF Wildenrath by burning a second piano in the Officers' Mess.
 Although piano burning has become popular with air forces and especially the Royal Air Force since World War II, its origin is undocumented and has been the subject of myth and decades of storytelling.

-One of the most common legends traces its origin to the British Royal Air Force sometime between World War I and II when so many pilots died during World War I that the RAF was forced to select its pilots from the common population, instead of their usual preference for upper-class families.
+One of the most common legends traces its origin to the British Royal Air Force sometime between World War I and II, when so many pilots died during World War I that the RAF was forced to select its pilots from the common population, instead of their usual preference for upper-class families.
 Attempts were made to educate the pilots on refined manners and tastes, but these lessons became very unpopular among the pilots, especially the piano lessons which the Royal Air Force believed would increase the pilots' level of culture and improve their dexterity.
 According to this story, the burning began at RAF Leuchars, where the only piano at the base burned down accidentally and piano lessons were cancelled.
-Word spread, and soon pilots at more and more Royal Air Force bases began to burn the pianos to avoid lessons.
-Another legendary version of the tradition's origin holds that RAF piano burning began as a tribute to fallen airmen.
+Word spread, and soon pilots at more Royal Air Force bases began to burn the pianos to avoid lessons.

+Another origin story holds that RAF piano burning began as a tribute to fallen airmen.
 According to the New Zealand Herald, a piano-playing pilot in the Royal Air Force during World War II played to his fellow airmen each time one of their number had been killed.
 When he himself was killed in action, his comrades decided that "if he couldn't play the piano any more, nobody would, so they dragged it outside and set it alight."